 Dr Ambedkar Jayanti 2017 and 2018

-Dr Ambedkar Jayanti is a public holiday in India.
+Dr Ambedkar Jayanti is a public holiday in most states in India.

 The holiday celebrates the birthday of Baba Saheb Bhimrao Ambedkar, an Indian politician and social rights activist.
 Ambedkar Jayanti is an important day for Indian officials and citizens.
 The holiday is celebrated on April 14 each year.
 Ambedkar Jayanti is oriented around happiness and reflection.
 Ambedkar Jayanti is a public holiday that allows the Indian people to reflect on the social progress of India.

 Baba Saheb Bhimrao Ambedkar was an Indian politician and economist who played a fundamental role in the creation of India’s constitution.
 As a proponent for widespread human rights in India, Ambedkar sought to eliminate India’s caste system.
 Ambedkar had close ties to the London School of Economics.
 Ambedkar eventually became the first law minister of India.

 Ambedkar was the son of an officer in the Indian Army.
 Despite his father’s ranked status as an officer, Ambedkar and his family belonged to the lowest caste in India.
 In accordance to Indian traditions, the caste system determines the role of each member of society.
 As a member of the lowest caste, Ambedkar was considered to be an Untouchable.
 A large portion of the Indian population in the 19th and 20th centuries were Untouchables.
 In many cases, people were assigned to this caste because of poverty and other conditions that individuals had little control over.
 Untouchables were excluded from many employment and educational opportunities.
 Untouchables were also segregated.